duglin/xreg-github/README.md

 - support overriding spec defined attributes - like "format"
 - support changing the model - test for invalid changes
 - support the create/modify by/on attributes
-- add support for "default" in the model
 - add support for resource vs resourcebase64 - return what was on the PUT